 - Refrain from consuming any hot beverages or food until after your numbness has waned.
 Eating hot foods or drinking hot beverages while you are still numb may cause you to inadvertently burn your mouth.

-- Glendale dental surgery patients should avoid chewing hard, crunchy foods in the area of their mouth where their procedure was performed for the first 6 to 8 weeks after their surgery.
+- Pasadena dental surgery patients should avoid chewing hard, crunchy foods in the area of their mouth where their procedure was performed for the first 6 to 8 weeks after their surgery.

 - While we know the general rule of thumb is to brush your teeth twice a day and floss once a day, avoid doing so until our doctors tell you it’s okay.
 Remember, you need to be gentle with your mouth to allow for proper healing.

 - Do not smoke for as long as you possibly can – at the very least, for the whole day of and after your dental surgery.
 Smoking can not only make it harder for your body to heal, but if you had a tooth extraction, the sucking motion of smoking might cause you to develop a painful oral surgery complication called dry sockets.